 - Two terms: Term 1 covers basic data analysis.
 Term 2 covers machine learning and advanced data analysis topics.

 - Time commitment: Each term is roughly 65 days, where one day contains 4–5 hours of focused learning.
 You set your schedule and location.

 - Price: Varies since some resources require a subscription.
 As little as $249 for those who complete the curriculum in six months, and $375 for a year.

 - Community: I’m creating a community so you don’t have to learn alone.
-It will be a paid community so members are invested and engaged.
-Membership starts at $3/month or $21/year.
+Parts of the community will be paid ($8/month or $67/year) so members are invested and engaged.
 Join the waitlist!

 - Why I’m doing this: To help democratize education.
 I chose an affiliate revenue model blended with a paid community to make maintaining the curriculum and building the community my full-time job.

 - Next steps: scroll to the very bottom!